Marko’s event API supports:

 Note that you can’t mix event targets and event types: custom tags can only listen for custom events, and native tags can only listen for native events.

-Both kinds of events are received with an on-*
+Both kinds of events are received with an on-* attribute and the attribute arguments syntax:

 <input type="checkbox"on-change=event => console.info`Checked? `/>